about

 "Imakhu" means "Minister; One Worthy of Honor."

 Former columnist/reporter for FIRST WORLD NEWS.
 Former host/producer for October Gallery Radio and PAINT Radio in Philadelphia, PA.
 Former host/producer of JUXTURES ON WDVR Public Radio, NJ.
 Former host/producer of REACHING FOR THE SKY on WLVR Radio, Bethlehem, PA.
 Director and playwright.
 Touring actress, storyteller, vocalist, poet, dancer, and musician/percussionist throughout the U.S. and Canada.
 Member of NJ Storytelling Network, Inter/Multifaith Storytelling Network, and Artists Standing Strong Together.
-Founder of AKERU MultiMedia.
-First African American woman to found and run her own 24/7 online Black Consciousness radio station.
+Founder of Blacknificently LatinX Media (formerly AKERU MultiMedia}, which produces culturally and ethically responsible content.
+First African American woman to found and run her own 24/7 online Black Consciousness radio station, AKERU NuAfrakan Network.
 Host/Producer of video/podcast series, ASHE: The Truth is Black & Brown.
 Founder/Producer/Host of motivational series, "Transformation Tag Team."
+Her current podcast, SHENU LIVING, is a unique motivational program merging ancient African wisdom for success today.
 Imakhu is the original creator, executive director/producer and co-founder of Newark Latino Film Festival, LLC.
 Founder/director/producer of Newark Latino Fashion Show.
 Co-founder/producer of Cultures Across the City Music Festival.
-Founder of Greater Essex LatinX Art & Film Fest and BLACKNIFICENTLY LatinX.
+Founder of Greater Essex LatinX Art & Film Fest.
+Queen Mother Imakhu co-produced, co-directed, co-edited and appeared in Nancy Vazquez’ short film project, “I’ve Got a Vision,” for February 2019’s special online edition of TIME Magazine, curated by director Ava DuVernay.
+Queen Mother has emceed poetry/spoken word venues in Philadelphia, PA, Allentown, PA, and Newark, NJ, and has been featured at U.S. venues including Nuyorican Poets Cafe, The Bowery Poetry Club, and Panoramic Poetry.
 Her book, "Renegade Wise Woman," a poetic collection of her works from the 90s to present, includes her collaborative piece written with Abiodun Oyewole of The Last Poets.
-Her popular audience favorites heard internationally on public radio stations, and her contemporary poetry and prayers written in Ancient Egyptian language.
-Her poems have most recently been published in the anthology, "When Women Speak."Queen Mother Imakhu's poetry is included in the anthology, "When Women Speak."
+Her popular audience favorites are heard internationally on public radio stations.
+Queen Mother Imakhu's poetry is included in the anthology, "When Women Speak."
+She also writes and performs contemporary poetry and prayers in Ancient Egyptian language.
 In 2023, she was year-long Artist-in-Residence at Newark's Weequahic Public Library, where her photography was in exhibition, and she produced public motivational events.
-Imakhu has a 2024 residency at Branch Brook Library.
-She teaches SHENU Khametic Yoga on Saturdays, Noon - 2pm in the BlkBox at Gant-Gilbert Arts Collective, Newark, N.J.
+Imakhu returns with a 2024 residency at Weequahic Library, and a residency at Branch Brook Library.

-Spiritually, Queen Mother Imakhu has also enjoyed a well-rounded realm of experiences.
+Spiritually, Queen Mother Imakhu has also enjoyed a culturally rich realm of education and experiences.
 Born into and raised in the Baptist Christian tradition.
 Member of Union Baptist Church, 1968-78.
 Member of Youth on the Move for Christ Ministries, Springfield, NJ, 1975-84.
 Director and choreographer of The Joyful Praisers dance ministry, First Baptist Church, Anderson, NJ.
 Practitioner of African spiritual cultures since the 90's.
 Ordained as an Interfaith Healing Minister by Metaphysical Universal Ministries Seminary of Allentown, PA, and an Ordained Interfaith Minister by Spiritual Healers & Universal Ministries in 1999.
 Initiated as a High Priestess into Children of the White Rose Mystical Order in 2003, and then initiated into the Handmaidens of Nubia lineage in 2003.
 A Khametic faith practitioner and teacher, she was enstooled as an ankh carrying Queen Mother in the Khametic tradition by Grandmaster Kham of Shrine of Khpra, Brooklyn, NY in 2005, and as a Uas carrying Elder and double-ankh carrying Zunut (Doctor/Scholar/Healer) in 2013.
 Queen Mother Imakhu is known for her expertise in Ancient Khametic (Egyptian) culture, yoga, and language.
 Her groundbreaking research has advanced the reclamation, understanding, and practical incorporation of ancient Khametic spiritual culture into today's world.
 In 2006, Imakhu was initiated as a Bantu nganga (water healer) and peacemaker by Don Miguel Ortiz Hill and Baba Mandaza Kandemwa.

 Queen Mother has established the first official Khametic Water Faith,

 "Neh-ti Mer."
 SHENU Khametic Living Waters Institute is her teaching temple and social activism organization.
 She has baptized and initiated many across the country, and gives classes to help people learn the sacred Kemetic Water Mysteries.
 Her unique Khametic yoga classes teach Ancient Egyptian Yoga from a mystical priesthood perspective.
 A popular workshop presenter, performer, scholar, and podcaster, Queen Mother Imakhu continues to build bridges of peace while fighting for justice as an activist.
-Her latest book is, "Iwa Mer (The Khametic Way of Water)."
-Her new podcast is "SHENU Living."
+Her latest book is, "SHENU: The Comprehensive Guide to Living Khametic Culture."

 Queen Mother Imakhu's newest book about the modern day practice of the Khametic spiritual water tradition, which she founded and established.
 Purchase here,